United Arab Emirates: Geography

 The United Arab Emirates is situated in the Middle East, bordering the Gulf of Oman and the Persian Gulf, between Oman and Saudi Arabia; it is in a strategic location slightly south of the Strait of Hormuz, a vital transit point for world crude oil.

 The UAE lies between 22°30' and 26°10' north latitude and between 51° and 56°25′ east longitude.
 It shares a 530 km border with Saudi Arabia on the west, south, and southeast, and a 450 km border with Oman on the southeast and northeast.
 The land border with Qatar in the Khor Al Adaid area is about 19 km in the northwest; however, it is a source of ongoing dispute.
 Following Britain's military departure from the UAE in 1971, and its establishment as a new state, the UAE laid claim to Iranian-occupied islands of Abu Musa and the Greater and the Lesser Tunbs, when Iran captured them during the British rule, resulting in disputes with Iran that remain unresolved.
 The UAE also disputes claim on other islands against the neighbouring state of Qatar.
 The largest emirate, Abu Dhabi, accounts for 87% of the UAE's total area, 67340 km2.
 The smallest emirate, Ajman, encompasses only 259 km2.

 The UAE coast stretches for nearly 650 km along the southern shore of the Persian Gulf, briefly interrupted by an isolated outcrop of the Sultanate of Oman.
 Six of the emirates are situated along the Persian Gulf, and the seventh, Fujairah, is on the eastern coast of the peninsula with direct access to the Gulf of Oman.
 Most of the coast consists of salt pans that extend 8–10 km inland.
-The largest natural harbor is at Dubai, although other ports have been dredged at Abu Dhabi, Sharjah, and elsewhere.
+The largest natural harbour is at Dubai, although other ports have been dredged at Abu Dhabi, Sharjah, and elsewhere.
 Numerous islands are found in the Persian Gulf, and the ownership of some of them has been the subject of international disputes with both Iran and Qatar.
 The smaller islands, as well as many coral reefs and shifting sandbars, are a menace to navigation.
 Strong tides and occasional windstorms further complicate ship movements near the shore.
 The UAE also has a stretch of the Al Bāţinah coast of the Gulf of Oman.
 The Musandam Peninsula, the very tip of Arabia by the Strait of Hormuz, and Madha are exclaves of Oman separated by the UAE.